Zoe Health Study: Uptake

 Within 24 hours of being available in the UK, the app had been downloaded over 1 million times.
 A paper using data collected in the four weeks up to 21 April 2020 analysed symptoms from 2.45 million people in the UK and 168,000 in the US.
 As of May 2020, the app had been downloaded by over 3 million people, including 2 million Britons.
 By 17 July the number exceeded 4 million.

-In late October 2020, Spector said that a million users were reporting symptoms most days.
 Researchers who analysed data collected in the last three months of 2020 said they used more than 65 million health reports from 1.76 million users.
 By July 2021, the app had been used by 4.6 million people in Britain and about a quarter of that number continued to self-report every day.

-Spector's review of the year 2022 listed "over 100 million" health reports from 1.1million contributors, of whom over 200,000 reported "every single day".

 Research

 The COVID Symptom Study requires users to give their location.
 Users give personal information including age, gender and location, and report if they have any underlying chronic conditions.
 They also answer questions related to common COVID-19 symptoms, and input any illness or symptoms that they have, as well as stating whether they have been tested for COVID-19.
 Beginning in May 2020, a random sample of users is selected (on the first day they report symptoms) for a swab test.
 Researchers then use statistical analysis to determine which symptoms are likely to indicate COVID-19, rather than the common cold or seasonal influenza.
 The app does not have any contact tracing functionality.

 Based on the data inputted into the app, researchers estimated that when cases peaked on 1 April 2020, 2.1 million people in the UK aged between 20 and 69 may have had COVID-19, and that as of 23 May 2020, 280,000 people in that age range currently had symptoms consistent with COVID-19.
 The study also estimates the risk level to health workers, compared with the general public.
 Research based on the app was described in papers in Science on 5 May 2020 and in Nature Medicine on 11 May 2020.
 Using data from the app, researchers were able to identify six distinct types of COVID-19 and forecast which initial symptoms were more likely to lead to severe illnesses.